 If you think you may have symptoms of COVID-19, please visit NHS 111 online.
 If you have other health concerns or questions about COVID-19, you can use the AXA Doctor at Hand service.
 They’ll be able to help you with prevention advice, what to look out for, and risk factors including recent travel, your age, previous medical conditions and any medication you’re on such as immunosuppressants.

-Doctor Care Anywhere, is not an emergency medical service and doesn’t treat emergencies.
+AXA Doctor at Hand, powered by Doctor Care Anywhere, is not an emergency medical service and doesn’t treat emergencies.
 If you think you have a medical emergency, please call 111/999 or go to an A&E in the UK.

 Doctor Care Anywhere is a doctor founded, patient-centric company.
-With a senior clinical team and over 100 GPs, they are focussed on finding the right doctors so you can be confident in the service you’ll receive
+With a senior clinical team and over 100 GPs, they are focussed on finding the right doctors so you can be confident in the service you’ll receive.

 You can view the AXA Doctor at Hand terms and conditions here: